Frank's Noodle House

 Frank's Noodle House is a Chinese restaurant with two locations in the Portland, Oregon metropolitan area, in the United States.
 The original restaurant opened in northeast Portland and a second operates in Beaverton.
 A third location opened in northwest Portland's Pearl District in 2025.

 Description

 The original Frank's Noodle House is located on Northeast Broadway, in a converted house with a salmon-colored dining room near the Lloyd Center.
 The menu includes appetizers, kimchi, and noodles, including curry noodles, Lanzhou-style hand-pulled noodles, and biangbiang noodles.
 Other "Chinese-American standards" include Mongolian beef and orange chicken.

 The restaurant in Beaverton is twice as large and has an expanded menu.

 History

 The restaurants are owned by Frank Fong and Ying Jun Gao.
 Frank's has appeared on the Food Network's Diners, Drive-Ins, and Dives.

 A third location opened in northwest Portland's Pearl District in 2025.

+The restaurant participated in Portland's Dumpling Week in 2026.